What is in this leaflet

 - increased burning of the skin from sun exposure

-- hair loss (usually occurs only with high doses of Methotrexate Ebewe)
+- infection of hair roots or hair loss (usually occurs only with high doses of Methotrexate Ebewe)

 - inflamed mouth gums